ncatlab/nlab-content/pages/3029.md

 +-- {: .proof}
 ###### Proof

-The checking the associativity we have done above for pairs of the form $(a,e)$ etc. This was useful to find the cocycle condition correctly.
+We have checked above the [[associativity]] for pairs of the form $(a,e)$ etc. This was useful to find the cocycle condition correctly.
 Now the general associativity should be a similar calculation with general elements.
 Using (eq:psi1) and (eq:psi2) it can be done.

 $$\array{
 \psi(a)\psi(e)k & =& \psi(a)Ad_K(\chi(a,e))k \\